 - Contracting parties should clearly set out what is and is not included in the contract price and programme so that there is clarity as to which COVID-19 related events give rise to time and/or cost relief.
 As price and programme can be developed months ahead of contract commencement and legislation and guidance may change during that time, the parties should also include a ‘base date’ from which change is measured.

-- A contract signed today should reasonably be expected to allow for current legislation and guidance on matters such as social distancing, transport constraints, international travel and provision of PPE, and parties might choose to agree that these would not count as relief events.
+- A contract signed today should reasonably be expected to allow for current legislation and guidance on matters such as international travel, transport constraints and provision of PPE, and parties might choose to agree that these would not count as relief events.

-- However, it is more difficult to make allowances for other matters, for example one or more project workers becoming infected or changes in legislation or guidance, such as local lockdowns, and these would give rise to relief should they occur.
+- However, it is more difficult to make allowances for other matters, for example one or more project workers contracting COVID-19 or changes in legislation or guidance, such as local lockdowns, and these would give rise to relief should they occur.

 - The CLC COVID-19 Cost Assessment Toolkit provides templates for recording inclusions and exclusions, as do collaborative standard form contracts, such as NEC Option C and JCT Constructing Excellence.